High School Clubs and Activities

 Students interested in developing, refining, and testing their public speaking and acting skills are offered the opportunity to be involved in the forensics program.
 The forensics team also competes competitively against other schools.
 Learn more about Forensics here.

 Do you consider yourself to be a good friend?
 Are you looking for a meaningful way to be involved this year?
 Well, there is a new leadership team forming here at GRCHS, focused on friendship & community building.
 Club meets meet during lunch on Tuesdays and works alongside Inclusive Education students on creative projects that will benefit others.

-Students meet every Thursday night at school to develop and practice their improvisational acting skills.
-The team learns fast-paced, short-form improvisational comedy and performs three public shows during the school year.
+Students meet Monday nights from 6:00-8:00 pm at school to develop and practice their improvisational acting skills.
+The team learns fast-paced, short-form improvisational comedy and performs two public shows during the school year.
 This is a “try out” group, but students from all grades are invited to the tryouts in the fall.

 This group is focused on reaching out to our neighbors in the refugee/immigrant community through service, advocacy, prayer, education, and hospitality.
 We will seek Christian social justice through events such as hearing testimonies, tutoring students, welcoming families, and visiting churches together.
 We are working with Bethany Christian Services, the CRC Office of Social Justice, and other local organizations.

 National Honor Society (NHS) was established in 1921 to recognize outstanding high school students who have demonstrated excellence in the areas of scholarship, leadership, service and character.
 Juniors and seniors at GRCHS who have a GPA of 3.7 and above and have interest in serving the school community are strong candidates for membership.
 NHS consists of a student-lead executive board that plans monthly meetings.
 Members of the general body participate in service opportunities and activities within the school community.
 Applications are available to students in the spring of their sophomore or junior year.
 Learn more National Honor Society here.